 We’ve all been there: racing down the hall, desperate to catch the elevator before the doors close.
 But that last-second dash might not be as effective as you think, and it could even be unsafe.
 Let’s clear up some common elevator myths and explore why a little patience is key.

-Elevator Safety Myths
+Debunking Elevator Safety Myths

 One common misconception is the fear of elevator doors closing on us and causing injury.
 Many people try to hold the doors for others, sometimes even reaching between closing doors—a move that can be risky.
 Modern elevators have sophisticated safety features to prevent this.
 For example, the doors won’t open at all if the elevator car isn’t level with the landing.
 This simple feature prevents the doors from opening into empty space, keeping passengers safe.
 Plus, those closing doors aren’t as relentless as they appear.

-How Elevators Keep You Safe
+How Elevators Keep Us Safe

 Elevators are designed with numerous safety mechanisms.
 Door sensors, required by safety codes, ensure the doors don’t close on people or objects.
 These sensors retract the doors if they sense an obstruction.
 So, rushing toward the elevator and waving your arms might actually slow things down!
 The system prioritizes safety above all else.
 Another important safety feature?
 Weight limits.
 If an elevator is overloaded, it won’t move.
 The doors stay open, and a buzzer often sounds, until some people exit.
 This reinforces the point that rushing and squeezing into a full elevator isn’t just inconsiderate, it’s pointless.
 Modern elevator designs prioritize passenger safety, so relax, wait your turn, and let the system do its job.